reframejs/reframe/docs/introduction.template.md

 ### Why Reframe

-There are many web frameworks out there with huge adoption, including RoR, Django and Next.js.
+There are many web frameworks out there with huge adoption, including Ruby on Rails, Django and Next.js.
 So why do we need another one?
 The main reasons are around flexibility.